mo-sangha/book/chapters/2.typ

   // In one instant of remaining in unfabricated naturalness, a kalpa of negative karma is purified.
 ]

-Emotions (also corresponding with the 6th aspect) are another kind of thought that the mind is having, but with more body weight than coarse surface thinking.
+Emotions (also corresponding with the sixth aspect) are another kind of thought that the mind is having, but with more body weight than coarse surface thinking.
 In this approach, there's nothing to do with emotions either: they are left in awareness during short sessions and also during the normal day/night.